 Price Comparison / Retailer:

 MGCOOL Explorer is an interesting camera in the low price segment.
 A price range where EKEN H9 is very popular.
 For a few extra bucks you get a 8 MP Sony sensor instead of the 4 MP Omnivision sensor used in EKEN H9.
 There are some issues with EKEN H9 in terms of firmware upgrades and app connectivity.
 If MGCOOL Explorer runs more stable it could be a better choice.
-I hope I can test it soon to give you a hands on review and comparison.

 Here’s my review of MGCOOL Explorer and a comparison with the similar priced EKEN H9